myBurbank.com - Burbank CA Source for ALL Breaking News Sports Features

 By Rick Assad It was good news from the opening tip for the Burroughs High boys’ basketball team which laid waste to host Glendale in a Pacific League match that w ...

-By Rick Assad Eventually every streak comes to an end and it did for the Burroughs High girls’ basketball team which came into Friday’s Pacific League match ...
+Bulldogs make 20 of 25 free throws and Tirityan scores game-high 28 points

-Burbank Boys’ Basketball Outlasts Arcadia
+Burbank Boys’ Basketball Surges Past Burroughs

-The Burbank High boys’ basketball wasn’t clicking on all cylinders for four quarters Friday night when the Bulldogs entertained visiting Arcadia High.
-But Burbank got things done i ...
+Bulldogs shut down Indians in fourth quarter to earn Pacific League victory.

 Burroughs Boys Basketball Routs Glendale, 67-33